-When her mobile phone vibrated in her clutch bag for the fifth time, Lalita excused herself from the latest distant relative she had been conversing with and escaped from the party.
+When her mobile phone vibrated in her clutch bag for the fifth time, Lalita excused herself from the latest distant relative she’d been conversing with and escaped from the party.
 She rushed around the corner while trying to extract her phone from the bottom of her bag.
 Not expecting to be at the party so long, she’d arranged a call with a difficult client.
 He’d be even more irate if he thought she was ignoring him.

 Why on earth did I let Mother talk me into these blasted false nails?
 I can’t pick up anything with these dratted things.

 “I have something belonging to you, Ms. Evans.”
 A deep male voice interrupted her search.